sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 -  **verify\_ssl (optional)**: Required when the host needs to be verified for SSL.

-An example of usage is as follows:
+Here's an example:

 ::

     client = APIClient(host="http://test.quartic.ai", username="username", password="password")

-It can be noted that the class provides two methods of authentication to the user.
-The two methods are BasicAuthentication and OAuth2.0:
+The class provides two methods of authentication: BasicAuthentication and OAuth2.0.

 BasicAuthentication:
 ********************

-The user is supposed to pass the username and password along with the hostname in the APIClient to ensure all the successive API calls are authenticated via BasicAuthentication
+The user must pass the username and password along with the hostname in the APIClient to ensure all the successive API calls are authenticated via Basic Authentication

 ::